tearitco/SRW-Engine-MV-Public/docs/manual.md

 * clearTile x y event\_id actor\_id

 	Move any unit that is currently on the specified tile to a nearest free space.
 If event\_id or actor\_id is specified an event matching either of those ids will not be moved.
 This is to prevent a unit that is already in the correct spot from getting juggled around.

+* clearAdjacentToTile x y include\_diagonal

+	Move any unit that is currently adjacent to the specified tile to a free space.
+Spaces that make it look like the unit was pushed away are preferred.

+* clearAdjacentToEvent event\_id include\_diagonal

+	Move any unit that is currently adjacent to the specified event to a free space.
+Spaces that make it look like the unit was pushed away are preferred.

+* clearAdjacentToActor actor\_id include\_diagonal

+	Move any unit that is currently adjacent to the specified actor to a free space.
+Spaces that make it look like the unit was pushed away are preferred.

 ## External Plugin commands